fourMs/MGT-python/musicalgestures/documentation/_utils.md

 #### Arguments

-- `command` *list* - The ffmpeg command to execute as a list.
-Eg. ['ffmpeg', '-y', '-i', 'myVid.mp4', 'myVid.mov'] total_time (int or float): The length of the output.
+- `command` _list_ - The ffmpeg command to execute as a list.
+Eg. ['ffmpeg', '-y', '-i', 'myVid.mp4', 'myVid.mov']
+- `total_time` _float_ - The length of the output.
 Needed mainly for the progress bar.
-- `pb_prefix` *str, optional* - The prefix for the progress bar.
+- `pb_prefix` _str, optional_ - The prefix for the progress bar.
 Defaults to 'Progress'.

 #### Raises